A topological gap theorem for the $\pi_2$-systole of positive scalar curvature 3-manifolds: Preliminaries

-We record the following existence theorem and properties of weak solutions.
+Note that the specific value of $u$ in $E_0$ does not affect $u$ being a weak solution.
+We next record the following existence criterion and properties of weak solutions.

-\begin{theorem}[Xu {\cite{Xu_2023}}; see also Mari-Rigoli-Setti {\cite{Mari-Rigoli-Setti_2022}}] Let $M$ be a connected, complete, non-compact 3-manifold that supports a uniform Euclidean type isoperimetric inequality $|\p^*E|\geq c|E|^{2/3}$.
-Then starting with any smooth bounded domain $E_0\subset M$, there exists a unique proper weak solution of IMCF in the sense of Definition \ref{def-imcf:weak_sol}. \end{theorem}
+\begin{theorem} Suppose $M$ is a closed 3-manifold whose fundamental group has exponential growth.
+Let $\tM$ be the universal cover of $M$.
+Then starting with any smooth bounded domain $E_0$ in $\tM$, there exists a unique proper weak solution of IMCF in the sense of Definition \ref{def-imcf:weak_sol}. \end{theorem} \begin{proof} By a theorem of Coulhon and Saloff-Coste \cite{Coulhon-Saloff-Coste_1993}, $\tM$ supports a uniform Euclidean isoperimetric inequality $|\p^*E|\geq c|E|^{2/3}$, $\forall E\subset\subset\tM$.
+Then we apply \cite[Theorem 1.2]{Xu_2023} to prove the theorem. \end{proof}

 \begin{theorem} Let $M$ be a connected, complete, non-compact 3-manifold, and $u$ is a proper weak solution of IMCF on $M$ with initial condition $E_0$ (which is a bounded smooth domain).
 Assume that $E_0$ is connected and is outward minimizing, in the sense that any bounded domain $E\supset E_0$ satisfies $|\p^*E|\geq|\p E_0|$.
 Then $u$ satisfies the following properties: